matzebecker/Marlin-AnycubicI3Mega-BLTouch/README.md

 # Anycubic i3 Mega Marlin 1.1.9 by davidramiro

-This is my slightly customized version of the [Marlin Firmware](https://github.com/MarlinFirmware/Marlin), gratefully based on [derhopp's repo](https://github.com/derhopp/Marlin-with-Anycubic-i3-Mega-TFT) with his remarkable efforts to get the Anycubic i3 Mega TFT screen to work.
+This is my slightly customized version of the [Marlin Firmware](https://github.com/MarlinFirmware/Marlin), gratefully based on [derhopp's repo](https://github.com/derhopp/Marlin-with-Anycubic-i3-Mega-TFT) and [davidramiros's repo](https://github.com/davidramiro/Marlin-AI3M) with their remarkable efforts on many functions (like Anycubic i3 Mega TFT screen, Mesh Leveling, ...).

 Feel free to discuss issues and work with me further optimizing this firmware!